Wish0101/Net2Net-Model-Scaling/README.md

 Topics/Tags: pytorch llm net2net model-expansion transformers fine-tuning lora gemma

-# 2. README.md content
-You can copy and paste the following markdown directly into your README.md file.

-Markdown

 # Net2WiderNet LLM Expander 🧠📈

 This repository contains a toolkit for implementing the **Net2WiderNet** technique on Transformer-based Large Language Models (LLMs).
 It allows you to take a pre-trained "Teacher" model and significantly increase its parameter count by widening the MLP (Feed Forward) intermediate layers to create a "Student" model.